Mikhus/canvas-gauges/pages/documentation/user-guide/configuration.md

  - **valueBox**: boolean, defines if the value box should be drawn or not on the gauge.
  - **valueBoxStroke**: number in relative units which defines the width of stroke of the value box element.
+ - **valueBoxWidth**: if set and is greater than value text real width - will be set as configured.
+This value is expected to be a percent in relation to gauge width.
  - **valueText**: text to display instead of showing the current value.
 It may be useful when it is required to display something different in value box.
  - **valueTextShadow**: specifies if value text shadow should be drawn or not.
  - **valueBoxBorderRadius**: number of radius to draw rounded corners of the value box.